 Footnote for this section:

 φ1 The ketiv of וּֽזְעָ֑קוּ is וזעקי.
-We note this merely to be thorough; it is irrelevant to the point at hand.
+I note this merely to be thorough; it is irrelevant to the point at hand.
 In ITM, the ketiv/qere is presented in manuscript style: qere points on ketiv letters corresponding to unpointed qere letters.

 Biblical references in this section: וּֽשְׁבֵ֥ה Jud 5:12, וּֽשְׁמָ֔ע 2K 19:16 and elsewhere, וּֽשְׁתֵ֥ה Qoh 9:7, וּֽשְׂדֵ֛ה Lev 25:34, וּֽסְגֹ֥ר Is 26:20, וּֽסְעָ֑דָה 1K 13:7, וּֽזְהַ֛ב Gen 2:12, וּֽזְעָ֑קוּ Jer 48:20, וּֽצְעָ֔קִי Jer 22:20, וּֽקְרָ֔אוּ Is 34:16, וּֽסְחַר־כּוּשׁ֮ Is 45:14, וּֽסְאָה־סֹ֙לֶת֙ 2K 7:18, וּֽתְבֻקְשִׁ֗י Ez 26:21, וּֽתְכַסֵּ֘נוּ֮ Jer 3:25, וּֽלֲהַבְדִּ֔יל Gen 1:18 and Lev 10:10.